ontoportal/ontoportal_docker/README.md

-# ontoportal docker
+# OntoPortal docker development environment

-This repo contains docker compose and [DIP][] configuration for running and developing OntoPortal stack.
+This repo contains docker compose and [DIP](https://github.com/bibendi/dip) configuration for running and developing OntoPortal stack in 3 different ways:

+1. docker-compose.backend_only.yml contains just the backend services required for developing and running API on your local system.
+2. Run API/ncbo_cron and depenencies in docker using DIP
+3. Run API/ncbo_cron in docker with mounted source code volumes from your local system.
+This will allow editing files on your local machine while running code inside docker container.

 ```sh
 # clone this repo